soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - Analyst and admin activity in Microsoft Workplace Analytics

-- User and admin activity in PowerApps
+- User and admin activity in Microsoft PowerApps

 ## Before you begin